kubernetes-retired/external-storage/local-volume/README.md

 ``` console
 $ kubectl create -f provisioner/deployment/kubernetes/admin_account.yaml
 ```
 2. Create a ConfigMap with your local storage configuration details.
-The default StorageClass is `local-storage`.
+There is nothing to configure at this point, the default StorageClass is hardcoded to `local-storage`.
-TODO: TBD
+TBD: fill in the details and examples as the provisioner becomes more configurable.

 3. Launch the DaemonSet
 ``` console